-For generations children have loved picking out tunes on an antique Schoenhut toy piano.
-Considered by many to be the ultimate toy piano, a Schoenhut is a great find for any antique buff.
+For generations, children have loved mimicking their parents and older siblings by picking out tunes on their antique Schoenhut toy pianos.
+The sweet sounds of Beethoven's Ode to Joy have been carefully plucked in homes around the world on these musical toys for nearly two-hundred years.
+Considered by many to still be the ultimate toy piano, a Schoenhut is a great piece for any antique buff or music lover to find.

-Albert Schoenhut was a German immigrant who had a family tradition of toy making.
-He began making toy pianos in his home at an early age and perfected them over the years.
-People that bought Schoenhut pianos were amazed that they stayed in tune for years because of the precise way that Schoenhut made them.
+Albert Schoenhut, a German immigrant with a family tradition of toy making, began making toy pianos in his home at an early age.
+Over time, he perfected his technique, and his piano's quality rapidly increased.
+Eventually, people who bought Schoenhut pianos were amazed by how they stayed in tune for years and years thanks to the precise way that Schoenhut made them.

-John Dahl, a buyer for John Wanamaker, heard of the amazing work that Schoenhut did and brought him to Philadelphia.
-He gave him the job of repairing the imported German toy pianos which had been broken during shipping.
-Albert Schoenhut was 17.
+John Dahl, a buyer for John Wanamaker and a prominent American figure and politician, heard of Schoenhut's amazing work and brought him to Philadelphia with a job offer.
+While working in Philadelphia at only 17 years-old, Schoenhut took the imported German toy pianos which had been broken during shipping and fixed them.

-The Schoenhut Piano Company was begun in Philadelphia, Pennsylvania in 1872.
-Soon more instruments and other toys were added and by 1900 Schoenhut Piano Company was the largest manufacturer of toys in the United States.
+Thus, the Schoenhut Piano Company began in Philadelphia, Pennsylvania in 1872.
+Soon, more instruments and other toys were added to the company's roster and by 1900, the blistering operation was the largest manufacturer of toys in the United States.

-Because of Albert Schoenhut's unique way of creating the toy pianos (which Schoenhut still uses in some form) the Schoenhut toy piano has become known as an innovative design which consistently has a unique, beautiful sound.
-The pianos are not mere toys, but are considered to be authentic musical instruments.
+Because of Albert Schoenhut's unique way of creating his toy pianos (which the modern company still uses to some degree), the Schoenhut toy piano has become known as an innovative design which consistently has a unique, beautiful sound.
+Despite their name, these pianos aren't mere toys and are considered to be authentic musical instruments by many collectors and musicians alike.

-Each key is chromatically tuned and able to create true notes.
-The keys are correctly spaced on the keyboard so that proper finger placement is learned even in play.
-The toy pianos have a varying number of octaves depending on the model.
-While a full size piano has seven and a half octaves, the Schoenhut will have from one and a half to three.
+Each key on one of these antique instruments is chromatically tuned and able to create true notes.
+The keys are correctly spaced on the keyboard so that proper finger placement is learned even during play.
+The toy pianos have a varying number of octaves depending on the model, meaning depth and range can be instilled in young minds while they fiddle around mimicking their elders' play.
+Interestingly, while a full-size piano has seven and a half octaves, the Schoenhut's have from one and a half to three octaves, giving a limited but rich scope for the young minds to enjoy.

 Schoenhut Piano Designs

-There were many different pianos manufactured over the years by Schoenhut.
-Although Albert died in 1912 the company continued making pianos and by 1934 there were over 40 different models of Schoenhut pianos.
-Some of these included:
+Schoenhut manufactured many different pianos over the years.
+Although the company's namesake died in 1912, they continued to manufacture pianos, and by 1934, there were over 40 different models of Schoenhut pianos.
+Some of these model styles include:

 - Grand pianos